 Heaven help my children.
 May they and their fellow world-dwellers find a way to cope with this situation and keep our blue pearl blue.

 Something You Can Do :

-Unfortunately, the media (newspapers, magazines, TV, etc.) have been unbelievably remiss in getting the word/vision out about how fast the human population is growing --- and how it explains the effects we are seeing now --- plastics-garbage-sewage pollution in the oceans and waterways, more extreme high temperatures in some areas (and droughts and fires), more water evaporation (more floods in some areas), etc.
+Unfortunately, the media (newspapers, magazines, TV, etc.) have been unbelievably remiss in getting the word/vision out about how fast the human population is growing --- and how it explains the effects we are seeing now:

-Viewers of this page can help get warnings out by downloading this page's graphs and send them to their local newspaper (letters to the editor) --- and post images and links on web sites like Facebook, Pinterest, Instagram, Snapchat, Reddit, etc. --- and email and text friends.
+Viewers of this page can help get warnings out by downloading this page's graphs and send them to their local newspaper (letters to the editor) --- and post images and links on web sites like Facebook, Pinterest, Instagram, Snapchat, Reddit, etc. --- and send emails and texts to friends.